 Xamarin technology is an open-source platform created by Microsoft, which helps in creating cross-platform mobile development applications for IOS and android apps.
 However, like any technology, it can help more or less.
 It all depends on how much we can use it in practice.
 I would like to share my knowledge and experience in creating software solutions in this technology.

-The most important factor when choosing Xamarin technology in the context of creating mobile applications is its maturity.
-At Leaware, we have built over one hundred mobile application projects using this technology.
+The most important factor when choosing Microsoft Xamarin technology in the context of creating mobile applications is its maturity.
+At Leaware, we have built over one hundred mobile (ios android) apps with projects using Xamarin technology.
 So far, we have not encountered the case that Xamarin prevented something in our projects.

-As part of Xamarin technology, many approaches to application development are available.
-You can use it, among others, as facilitation to use the C# language, but also in the context of the full use of this technology 70 or 90 percent of the shared code.
+As part of Microsoft Xamarin technology, many approaches to app development are available.
+You can use it, among others, as facilitation to use the C# language, but also in the context of full use of Microsoft Xamarin technology 70 or 90 % of shared code.

 Fuller use of Xamarin is usually manifested in the amount of shared code between platforms.

 The basic approach in which we use only C# does not allow code sharing.
-However, even this approach in itself has many advantages over native application development for many platforms.
+However, even this approach in itself has many advantages over native apps development for many platforms.